 Connectors such as Paul Revere have directed the course of world history by serving as an active conduit through which vital military information was disseminated.
-His importance to the early success of the American Revolution, which although humbly enshrined in classroom poetry, is rarely given the credit it is due for preventing the British from striking a decisive first blow.
+His importance to the early success of the American Revolution, although only humbly enshrined in classroom poetry, is rarely given the credit it is due for preventing the British from striking a decisive first blow.
 Because when an idea comes close to a Connector, it gains the power and opportunity to spread through society with a fury that “exponentially” only begins to hint at.

 So it should be no surprise that Ramzi Yousef connected with the Blind Sheikh before continuing his mission, since Yousef’s path was one that had already been followed by many before him and would be followed by many more after his passing.
 The emergence of modern Islamic fundamentalism also draws on the Mavens and Salesmen of tipping points, but for now we return to Ramzi Yousef.

 After arriving at the Blind Sheik’s mosque, Yousef was introduced to the best jihadists the city had to offer and began to assemble the rag-tag crew he’d need to accomplish his goal of a quarter-million dead Americans.
 And they might have been the best New York City could offer, but that doesn’t mean the men co-opted by Yousef were all that great.
-His recruits were “largely marginal, unaccomplished men,”3 none of whom had any experience in bomb-crafting, and none with any experience in killing on the grand scale necessary to cause 250,000 deaths.
+His recruits were “largely marginal, unaccomplished men,”3 none of whom had any experience in bomb-crafting, and none with any experience in killing on the grand scale necessary to cause a quarter million deaths.

 This number was neither random nor unreasoned.
 Yousef intended his attack to be grand enough to be considered an act of war by America – to prove to the Great Satan that her very existence was threatened by soldiers she couldn’t possibly stop.
 Yousef’s stated desire was to kill as many civilians as the United States was estimated to have killed with the two atomic bombs it dropped on Japan during WWII: Fat Man on Nagasaki and Little Boy on Hiroshima.

-It’s important to remember that Yousef had no larger campaign or ideology to fulfill, his singular goal was to kill a quarter-million Americans – not to jump-start a revolution nor to produce the corpses that are so often used to flesh-out an ideology.
+It’s important to remember that Yousef had no larger campaign or ideology to fulfill, his singular goal was to kill a 250,000 Americans – not to jump-start a revolution nor to produce the corpses that are so often used to flesh-out an ideology.
 Yousef explicitly intended his attack to be interpreted as an act of war.
 He wanted his attack to be a stunning military strike that would single-handedly force American influence out of the Palestinan Occupied Territories, where Yousef felt America was aiding Israel in the oppression and murder of his fellow Muslims.

 Since he was unfamiliar with the layout of New York, Yousef spent some time driving around Brooklyn scouting out targets.
 But he didn’t choose Brooklyn because it is widely considered America’s financial headquarters, nor because it is home to several of the world’s largest skyscrapers.
 Yousef drove around Brooklyn because he’d heard lots and lots of Jews live there.
 And Yousef was determined to off as many Jews as possible, a theme which runs consistently through much of the terrorism carried out against the West by Islamic extremists.